MSeidelFed/KineticMSI/README.md

                                      CorrectAlsoMonoisotopic = T)
 ```

 For MSI, each column in the input table "MeasurementFile.csv" belongs to a single coordinate on the original image where the isotopologues could be measured and mined out.
+The files were built manually from our own universal input csv format file (Data/Universal_Isotopologue_File.csv).

 ### IsoCor workflow